 The Best of Vancouver for Free

 Nature-lovers should also check out Chinatown.
-The neighbourhood’s Dr. Sun Yat-Sen Classical Chinese Garden (http://www.vancouverchinesegarden.com) charges admission but right next door is a free-entry park echoing the same horticultural principles.
-While the paid attraction is more ornate and has guided tours, its freebie sibling includes a turtle-rippled lily pond, neon-bright koi carp and terracotta-topped buildings framing its verdant foliage.
+The neighbourhood’s Dr Sun Yat-Sen Classical Chinese Garden charges admission, but right next door is a free-entry park that echoes the same ancient horticultural ideals.
+The paid attraction is more ornate and has guided tours, but its freebie sibling includes a similar turtle-rippled lily pond and terracotta-topped perimeter walls.

-If the past is your bag, Yaletown’s Roundhouse Community Centre is home to the Engine 374 Pavilion (http://www.wcra.org/engine374), which sounds fairly anonymous until you realize the hulking steam locomotive on display here pulled the first trans-continental passenger train into Vancouver in 1887.
+If the past is your bag, you should also head to Yaletown’s Engine 374 Pavilion, which sounds fairly nondescript until you realise the hulking steam locomotive on display here pulled the first transcontinental passenger train into Vancouver in 1887.
 Peruse the old photos on the walls and quiz the enthusiastic volunteers on its fascinating story.

-Downtown’s popular Vancouver Art Gallery (http://www.vanartgallery.bc.ca) also curates a free outdoor art installation called Offsite near the Shangri-La Hotel (http://www.shangri-la.com/vancouver/shangrila).
-And if you want to save on entry to the gallery itself, drop by between 5pm and 9pm on Tuesday when entry is by-donation (CDN$5 is typical).
+Nearby, the Vancouver Art Gallery’s outdoor Offsite art installation changes every few months.
+And if you want to save on entry to the gallery itself – where blockbuster visiting shows combine with a strong focus on photography by Vancouver artists – drop by between 5pm and 9pm on Tuesdays when entry is by donation (five Canadian dollars is typical).

-But there’s also a freebie hidden gem artwork nearby that even some locals don’t know about.
-Nip into the Royal Bank of Canada at the corner of West Georgia Street and Burrard Street.
-Then take the escalator up one floor.
-In front of you will be the giant ‘Ksan Mural, a nine-panel, 36.5-metre-long First Nations carving that’s one the largest aboriginal artworks in Canada.
+There is also a freebie gem nearby that even some locals don’t know about.
+Nip into the Royal Bank of Canada at the corner of West Georgia Street and Burrard Street, and take the escalator up one floor.
+In front of you will be the giant ‘Ksan Mural, a nine-panel, First Nations carving – one the largest aboriginal artworks in Canada.
 And although it is in a bank, you do not have to pay a cent to see it.